Croxleyboy/IntuneHRAutomation/README.md

 This repository currently includes **two core automation flows**:

 ### 1. Employee Onboarding
-- Automates account provisioning, License assignment, updates via emails and creates tasks with planner.
+- Automates account provisioning, License assignment, Notifications using Email, Planner and Teams.
 - Create new starters with a SharePoint Form and watch the automation take effect.

 ### 2. Employee Offboarding
-- Handles access removal, Group removal, License removal with notifiations via automated emails.
+- Handles Access removal, Group removal, License removal with notifiations via automated emails.
 - Ensures a smooth and secure Offboarding and stores Employee documents.

 ---